senthilrch/kube-fledged/README.md

 - Supported container runtimes: docker, containerd, cri-o
 - git, make, go, docker and kubectl installed on a local linux machine. kubectl configured properly to access the cluster.

-## Quick Install
+## Quick Install using YAML manifests

-These instructions install _kube-fledged_ to a separate namespace called "kube-fledged", using pre-built images of the latest stable release in [Docker Hub.](https://hub.docker.com/u/senthilrch)
+These instructions install _kube-fledged_ to a separate namespace called "kube-fledged", using YAML manifests and pre-built images in [Docker Hub.](https://hub.docker.com/u/senthilrch)

 - Clone the source code repository